MetPX/sarracenia/doc/mesh_gts.rst

 Several robust and mature protocols and software stacks are available for many data transport protocols: FTP, HTTP, HTTP(S), SFTP.
-Transporting data is a solved problem with many solutions available from the broader industry.
+A file server, as a means of Transporting data is a solved problem with many solutions available from the broader industry.
 In contrast to data transport, pub/sub is an atomized area with myriad niche solutions, and no clearly dominant solution.

 The Advanced Message Queueing Protocol is an open standard, pioneered by financial institutions, later adopted by many software houses large